-Order Block Indicators: How to Find One That Works
+Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 Order blocks are one of the most discussed concepts in Smart Money trading.
 The idea is straightforward: identify the candle or zone where institutional traders placed large orders that caused a significant price move.
 When price returns to that zone, it often reacts - giving you a high-probability entry.

 The problem?
 Most order block indicators are terrible.
-They mark every swing candle as an order block, ignore market context entirely, or fail to invalidate zones that have already been mitigated.
+They mark every swing candle as a valid zone, ignore market context entirely, or fail to invalidate areas that have already been mitigated.

 Here's how to separate the useful tools from the noise.